ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 Kibana [http://localhost:5601](http://localhost:5601).

-On Kibana there is a dashboard showing the spending of the different teams.
+On Kibana there is a dashboard showing the different QA metrics.

 To shut it down.
 ```